gdamdam/awesome-decentralized-web/README.md

 **Scope.** This list is about the *decentralized web*: peer-to-peer protocols, federated applications, and distributed data — projects where decentralization is the core design, not a feature or a marketing claim.

 **Out of scope — submissions will be closed without review:**
 - Cryptocurrencies, blockchains, tokens, NFTs, DAOs, DeFi and other finance-related projects.
-(Merely *using* an existing Blockchain as a neutral public record, with no token of its own, can qualify — see the contributing guide below.)
+(Merely *using* an existing blockchain as a neutral public record, with no token of its own, can qualify — see the contributing guide below.)
 - AI tools, agent frameworks, and "decentralized AI" platforms.
 - Commercial products without significant open-source or decentralized relevance.